 Governor Ivey Proclaims Small Business Saturday

-MONTGOMERY – Governor Kay Ivey has signed a proclamation formally declaring November 25th as Small Business Saturday in Alabama.
-Small Business Saturday is designed to celebrate and support small businesses and the impact it has on Alabama communities.
+MONTGOMERY – Governor Kay Ivey has signed a proclamation formally declaring November 24 as Small Business Saturday in Alabama.
+Small Business Saturday is designed to celebrate and support small businesses and the impact they have on Alabama communities.

 According to the latest figures from the U.S. Small Business Administration, small businesses account for 99.4 percent of all businesses in the state and employ 47.5 percent of Alabama’s private sector workforce.
 A small business is defined as a business having less than 500 employees.

 “Small businesses are one of the key drivers behind our recent economic success.
 They serve as the centerpiece for most cities and towns across this state,” Governor Ivey said.
 “When you shop local, you have the opportunity to develop relationships with business owners in your community and many of them offer unique products and services that you simply can’t get online or at department stores.
 I encourage all Alabamians to visit their local main street, curb market, or favorite restaurant and shop local on Small Business Saturday and throughout the year.”